 Installing a drip irrigation system is one of the most important steps a farmer can take to reduce water use.
 It’s particularly beneficial for water-hungry plants such as tomatoes, and those grown in hot, dry environments or areas of water scarcity.
 Drip irrigation systems use tubes to deliver a slow-moving water supply directly to the soil and plant roots where it’s needed.
 This way, much less water is wasted due to run-off or evaporation.

 Drip irrigation cuts water use by as much as 50% compared to overhead or furrow irrigation.

 The benefits of drip irrigation don’t stop there.
-By creating optimal growing conditions, these systems can boost yields by up to 25–35% and, because the soil is not completely soaked, reduce the spread of fungal and bacterial diseases, as well as weeds.
+By creating optimal growing conditions, these systems can boost yields by up to 25–35%.
+Because the soil is not completely soaked, this reduces the spread of fungal and bacterial diseases, as well as weeds.
 In humid regions, this means the use of fungicide can be cut by up to 50%, lowering costs for farmers and even saving on labour.

 The main drawback of drip irrigation is that systems can be costly to install, especially for smallholders.
-We support farmers to adopt drip irrigation in water-stressed areas where we’re confident that it will be profitable for them.
+We support farmers in adopting drip irrigation in water-stressed areas where we’re confident that it will be profitable for them.
 Our most recent drip irrigation projects include supporting smallholder farmers growing gherkins in India, and supporting onion and garlic growers in California.

 Less water, sweeter tomatoes

 Tomato farmers in the Mediterranean are experiencing unpredictable rainfall and water scarcity.
 Yet simple tools can make a big difference.
 Through the Knorr Partnership Fund (KPF), we’ve helped our tomato farmers in the Gastouni region of Greece to cut water use by 28%, while increasing yields and producing sweeter tomatoes.